 Some companies offer secondary equity which permits shareholders to trade a heap of shares with others.
 For instance, the secondary equity facility only takes place when a big or main shareholder like the owner of an exclusive equity company would like to trade or sell shares on a huge scale which is not so easy to trade during a normal trading session.
 However, the previously mentioned shares are awesome and they do not reduce the incomes or profits of every share.
 In this way, it does not influence the share negatively all because of add-ons.

 Perpetual or Stock-purchase warrants save the separate and independent shareowners from weakness.
 They permit the shareholders to purchase the shares at fixed or pre-agreed rates without any argument.
 Stock warrants also give the authority to shareholders to buy the wonderful stock or commodities at a fixed rate.
 These warrants are supplied straightly from the companies and also manufactured by those companies which make the new shares.

 During the trading, there comes an impact day when shares go public when companies provide their secondary shares available to the public.
 On this day, there is a possibility that the stock prices may fall sharply.

-However, using adds-on will also lead shareholders to trouble sometimes, but not always giving them downfall.
-Those companies that use funds to repay loans or debts, increase their economical conditions or create good business plans, perhaps making clever settlements that give profits in a long run to existing investors.
-But with short-term dilution can lead to long-term benefits for shareholders who are always ready to continue riding.
+However, using adds-on will also lead shareholders to trouble sometimes, but not always giving them a downfall.
+Those companies that use funds to repay loans or debts, increase their economic conditions, or create good business plans, perhaps making clever settlements that give profits in the long run to existing investors.
+But short-term dilution can lead to long-term benefits for shareholders who are always ready to continue riding.